There are over 16,000 Aussie expats residing in the UAE, most of whom live in Abu Dhabi or Dubai.

 Self-employed Australian borrowers in the UAE might be able to borrow up to 90% LVR home loans with some lenders

-Here are the main mortgage features the UAE can expect
+Here are the main mortgage features of an Australian Mortgage when applying from UAE

 Australian expats in the UAE should be able to borrow a loan with a minimum deposit of 5%.
 However, most lenders prefer higher deposits of nearer 20%.
 Plus, you may have to pay LMI if your LVR is too high.
 Depending on the lender, Emiratis may need a deposit of 20 - 30% to avoid LMI.